Chapter 7 vs. Chapter 13 Bankruptcy: Which is Right for You in Indiana?

 Non-dischargeable Debts: Chapter 13 can be beneficial if you have debts that cannot be discharged in Chapter 7, such as certain taxes or domestic obligations like alimony and child support.
 Through Chapter 13, you can include these in your repayment plan.

 The advantage of Chapter 13 lies in its flexibility and the protection of your assets.
 It allows you to reschedule secured debts (other than a mortgage for your primary residence) and extend them over the life of the Chapter 13 plan, which can potentially lower your payments.
-Chapter 13 also has a special provision that safeguards third parties who are liable with the debtor on “consumer debts,” which may protect co-signers.
+Chapter 13 also has a special provision that safeguards third parties who are liable with the debtor on “consumer debts,” which can prevent their exposure during the bankruptcy case.

 Chapter 7 Bankruptcy: A Liquidation Approach

-Chapter 7 bankruptcy offers a fresh start by discharging most of your debts while liquidating any non-exempt assets to pay back creditors.
-This option is best suited for individuals with limited income who cannot afford to pay back their debts.
-Key considerations for Chapter 7 include:
+Chapter 7 bankruptcy provides individuals with a chance to start fresh by wiping out most unsecured debts while liquidating non-exempt assets to repay creditors.
+This option is best suited for those with limited income who cannot realistically afford to pay back what they owe.

 Income Limits: To qualify for Chapter 7 in Indiana, your income must be below the state median for your household size, or you must pass a means test that examines your financial records, including your income, expenses, and unsecured debt.